 Considering the degradation for blocking effect, the radar can have impact in the BWA systems until 30 km (this value may be much less in some directions).

 A radar system radiates directional beams and, for instance, a victim BWA CS in a rotation period of the radar will only be affected x percentage of time.
 This probability was not considered in the main studies and in this manner the minimum separation distances obtained between the systems are somewhat pessimistic.
 Measurements of continuous versus intermittent interference indicate that radar pulses cause less considerably less damage than a continuous wave interference with the same power.

+protection of adjacent band services

+In some CEPT countries military radiolocation systems that are deployed below 3400 MHz need a fixed limit for protection.
+According to [reference] this protection level is set as [x dBm].

+[This protection requirement leads to [a] restricted block[s] in the case of TDD deployment and to a more stringent limit for the adjacent guardband in the case of FDD deployment]

+[editor’s note: Find and include the limits for the adjacent band systems from the existing regulation]

 Cross-border coordination